networkchaos/VerifyAI-/frontend/Explanation.md

-# Frontend Explanation - VerifyAI
+# Frontend Explanation - Smart Vote Kenya

-This document explains the frontend architecture, features, and setup of the VerifyAI system.
+This document explains the frontend architecture, features, and setup of the Smart Vote Kenya system.

 ## 📷 Camera Functionality